 Thursday, April 19 (Keynote Address) - Friday, April 20 (Workshop and Panels)

+Join us Friday, April 20, to hear IUB graduate students from across campus as they present their research on the ways in which race and ethnicity affect identity formation and impact the negotiation of physical, political, aesthetic, and (trans)national space.
 The Second Biennial CRRES Graduate Student Research Symposium will highlight research conducted by Indiana University graduate students interested in topics related to race, ethnicity, diversity, and migration.
 The Symposium provides the CRRES and wider IUB communities with an opportunity to learn more about the dynamic scholarship being done by graduate students at Indiana University.
-The Symposium will consist of a set of panels featuring broadly-related research, where each panelist will give a 15-20-minute presentation on his/her work.
+The Symposium will consist of a set of panels featuring broadly-related research, where each panelist will give a 15-minute presentation on his/her work.
 Each panel will be chaired by an IUB faculty member with a research focus related to the panel topic.
 All panels will be followed by a Q&A, giving attendees the opportunity to provide feedback and engage in a discussion with panelists.

 The 2018 Keynote Address—“Better Living Through the Humanities: Engaged Research, Public Scholarship, and Social Action Today”—will be delivered by Dr. Marcia Chatelain, Associate Professor of History and African American Studies at Georgetown University.
-Free and open to the public, the Keynote Address coincides with the April CRRES Speaker Series lecture, and will take place Thursday, April 19, at 4:00PM in the IMU (specific room TBA shortly).
+Free and open to the public, the Keynote Address coincides with the April CRRES Speaker Series lecture, and will take place Thursday, April 19, at 4:00PM in the State Room East, IMU.

 The author of South Side Girls: Growing up in the Great Migration from Duke University Press, she teaches about women’s and girls’ history, as well as the history of black capitalism.
 She is currently working on the book From Sit-In to Drive Thru: Black America and Fast Food in an Age of Crisis, which is under contract with Liveright Publishing, a division of Norton and Company.
 Chatelain’s upcoming book will examine the intricate relationship among African American politicians, civil rights organizations, communities, and the fast food industry.
 Chatelain has published pieces in TheAtlantic.Com, The Washington Post, and The Chronicle of Higher Education.
 She has also contributed to the popular podcast, “Undisclosed,” serving as the resident historian on a narrative arc about the 2015 killing of Freddie Gray by members of the Baltimore Police Department.
 In 2016, the Chronicle of Higher Education named her a Top Influencer in academia.